Mbash111/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4.
 Global variables:Is a script that lists environment variables.
 Task 5.
 Local variables:Is a script that lists all local variables and environment variables, and functions.
 Task 6.
 Local variable:Is a script that creates a new local variable.
+Task 7.
+Global variable:Is a script that creates a new global variable.